Shobandeep/credit_card_app_Angular/README.md

 # SimpleCreditCard

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.
-You can check it out over here: [link](https://simplecreditcard.site/)
+You can check it out over here: [link to live app](https://simplecreditcard.site/)

 ## Development server